-Demonstrates some knowledge of features and characteristics of the period in ways that show some understanding of them (AO1).
+understanding of them (AO1).
 Shows some understanding of appropriate second order concepts managing in a limited way to explain ideas and reach a loosely supported judgment about the issue in the question (AO2).
 There is a line of reasoning which has some relevance and which is presented with limited structure.

-Demonstrates some knowledge of features and characteristics of the period (AO1).
+Level 1 (1-3 marks) Demonstrates some knowledge of features and characteristics of the period (AO1).
 Shows some basic understanding of appropriate second order concept(s) but any attempt to explain ideas and reach a judgment on the issue in the question is unclear or lacks historical validity (AO2).
 The information is communicated in a basic/unstructured way.
+0 marks No response or no response worthy of credit.